ilkkamtk/fullstack/week10/ecloud-installation.md

       pip3 install -r requirements.txt
       ```

+   5. Create `.env` file in the project root with the following content to disable reloader and debug mode so that the app can run in the background:

+      ```dotenv
+      FLASK_RELOADER=False
+      FLASK_DEBUG=False
+      ```

-   5. Run your application (development server example; for production consider Gunicorn + systemd):
+   6. Run your application (development server example; for production consider Gunicorn + systemd):

       ```bash
       python3 app.py &
       ```

-   6. Now you should be able to access your application at:
+   7. Now you should be able to access your application at:

       ```text
       https://<your-server-ip>/appname/